During summer, when the temperatures are very high, it can be difficult to get in the kitchen to cook.

 - 2 Tablespoons organic matcha powder (for the coating)

-- Add the dates, almonds, pine nuts and oats into a food processor and mix until well incorporated.
+- Add the dates, almonds, pine nuts, oats and raw cacao into a food processor and mix until well incorporated.

 - To make the energy balls, roll about a tablespoon of the mix between your palms until you get a bite-size ball.
 Repeat the same process with the rest of the dough.